pppaaannnaaa/arc-v2/docs/sections/ARC_v2.1_Section12_Relational_Attributes_Expanded.md

 While structural attributes map hierarchy and content attributes describe meaning, relational attributes bind the interface together into an entity–relationship model that an AI can traverse deterministically.

-This expanded edition clarifies relational models, provides deeper examples, and strengthens tone and clarity.
+This module clarifies relational models, provides deeper examples, and strengthens tone and clarity.

 ---